 With regard to changes in land use, the CRDA requires the submission of an application where it is subject to a review by the Land Use Regulation & Enforcement Division and may require a CRDA Land Use Hearing and CRDA Board approval.

 In the following sections you will find documents in order to request any changes.
-Should you have any questions, please make sure to contact us at Land Use via online form.
+Should you have any questions, please make sure to contact us at the Planning & Development department via this online form.

 Tourism District Act